jhustata/basic/table1.md

 ﻿# Question 1 (Detailed)

-For quick review of solutions to HW 5 please see:
+For a quick review of solutions to HW 5, please see:
 - [Basic level](hw5sol.md)
 - [Intermediate level](hw5_sol_intermediate.md)
 - [Advanced level](hw5_sol_advanced.md)

-But a stepwise discussion of the solution to `Question 1`, lets systemmatically walk through these 20-steps:
+To discuss the solution to `Question 1` step by step, let's systematically walk through these 20 steps:

-# 1
-Let's use datasets from our class repo
+1. Let's use datasets from our class repo:
 ```stata
 global repo https://github.com/jhustata/basic/raw/main
 ```

-# 2
-Import the data
+2. Import the data:
 ```stata
 use ${repo}/transplants.dta, clear
 ```